pymor/pymor/docs/source/tutorial_optimization.rst

       =   \partial_{\mu_i} J(u_{\mu}, \mu) + J(d_{\mu_i} u_{\mu}, \mu)
    \end{align}

-where :math:`d` means total derivative and :math:`\partial` means partial derivative.
 Thus, we need to compute the derivative of the solution :math:`u_{\mu}` (also called sensitivity).
 For this, we need to solve another equation: Find :math:`d_{\mu_i} u_{\mu} \in V`, such that